rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 !!! quote "Numbers 13:33"
     And there we saw the giants, the sons of Anak, which come of the giants: and we were in our own sight as grasshoppers, and so we were in their sight.

-Unlike the classic Greek giants, the nephelim were not mindless brutes, but instead *mighty* and *men of renown*.
+Unlike the classic Greek giants, the nephelim were not mindless brutes, but instead *mighty*, and *men of renown*.
 The size seems both metaphoric as well as literal.

-... strongmen, metaphoric in some cases although the concept is universal across all anient religions that they were indeed very tall.
+... strongmen, metaphoric in some cases although the concept is universal across all anient religions.

 !!! quote "2 Peter 2:4-5"
     For if God spared not the angels that sinned, but cast them down to hell, and delivered them into chains of darkness, to be reserved unto judgment;